A threshold between theatre, school and field

-The building therefore works as a sort of “backpack” that augmented the existing theatre’s spaces and functions while also acting as a viewing pavilion for a rugby field currently bereft of any support infrastructure.
+The building works as a sort of ‘backpack’, augmenting the existing theatre’s spaces and functions while also acting as a viewing pavilion for a rugby field – currently bereft of any support infrastructure.
 Between these dual roles and formal arrangements as a backpack and pavilion, the building hosts a complex set of teaching, practice and performance spaces that further extend what is possible from the minimal budget.
-Tying this together are a series of Third Spaces that build upon circulation needs between and behind the classrooms and, when combined with the verandah/pavilion, form a rich network of covered outdoor practice and play areas, outdoor foyers, rugby viewing areas and multiple other potential uses.
+Tying this together are a series of third spaces that build upon circulation needs between and behind the classrooms and, when combined with the verandah/pavilion, form a rich network of covered outdoor practice and play areas, outdoor foyers, rugby viewing areas and multiple other potential uses.